Sylvebits/Sylvenis-Gearswaps-and-XIVCrossbar/README.md

+Update March 2026: In the process of updating these :)

 HELLO!
 Sylveni of Asura here!

 UPDATE: I've updated the RDM LUA SIGNIFICANTLY, debugged some of the weaponset errors, and made sure resist sets were working properly.